SensorAnalyticsAus/wh/README.md

 ## About
-Python code for detecting water spills.
+Python code for detecting water spills

 ## Requirements
 * Any Raspberrypi with GPIO header pins